This BLOG On Property Homeowners Insurance Was Updated And PUBLISHED On March 11th, 2020

 - Property Homeowners Insurance that pays the policyholder the cost of replacing the damaged property without deduction for depreciation

-- Guaranteed Replacement Cost: Homeowners Insurance that pays the full cost of replacing damaged property, without a deduction for depreciation and without a dollar limit.
-This coverage is not available in all states and some companies limit the coverage to 120 percent of the cost of rebuilding your home.
-This gives you protection against such things as a sudden increase in construction costs due to a shortage of building materials.
+- This coverage is not available in all states and some companies limit the coverage to 120 percent of the cost of rebuilding your home

-- Actual Cash Value: Property Homeowners Insurance under which the insurance policyholder receives an amount equal to the replacement value of damaged property minus an allowance for depreciation.
-Unless a homeowner’s policy specifies that property is covered for its replacement value, the coverage is for actual cash value.
+- Property Homeowners Insurance under which the insurance policyholder receives an amount equal to the replacement value of damaged property minus an allowance for depreciation

 For a quick estimate of the amount to rebuild your home, multiply the local building costs per square foot by the total square footage of your house.
 To find out the building rates in your area, consult your local builders’ association or real estate appraiser.